industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 # Configure PLC-Project in TIA-Portal

+1. Download the TIA portal projects [EnergyManagement_Energy1](../src/Device_Energy1/EnergyManagement_Energy1.zap16) and [EnergyManagement_Energy2](../src/Device_Energy2/EnergyManagement_Energy2.zap16)

-1. Open TIA portal and open the project containing the Energy Management application (Adapt the IP addresses to your system)
+2. Open TIA portal and open the projects containing the Energy Management application (Adapt the IP addresses to your system)

 ![TIA_IP](graphics/TIA_IP.png)

-2. Download the PLC program to the PLC and set the PLC into RUN
+3. Download the PLC programs to the PLCs and set the PLCs into RUN

 # Configuration Southbound for Industrial Edge

 The Southbound consist of two devices.
 In the following they are called "Energy1" and "Energy2"